Admiralty of Friesland: The Harlingen Era

 The Harlingen period encompassed both the apex and the lowest point of Frisian sea power.
 At the height of the admiralty, Harlingen had four wharfs.
 Dozens of warships were launched.
 This period produced naval heroes such as Tjerk Hiddes de Vries and Auke Stellingwerf, both fatally wounded during naval service—under Dutch conventions, being killed in battle was the mark of a real naval hero.
 Under the command of Tjerk Hiddes de Vries, during the Second Anglo-Dutch War, the Frisian Admiralty's fleet was at its largest, with no less than forty vessels, large and small.

 The Frisian Admiralty in this time also profited from the sale of seized goods and ships.
-For example, during the Four Days Battle on June 13, 1665, the Nagelboom, a VOC ship taken the previous year by the English during the Battle of Lowestoft, was recaptured by the Frisians.
+For example, during the Four Days Battle on 13 June 1665, the Nagelboom, a VOC ship taken the previous year by the English during the Battle of Lowestoft, was recaptured by the Frisians.
 As it was their prize it was also their legal possession, no longer that of the VOC.
 In an advertisement in the Haerlemse Courant a year later the same ship came up for sale:

 The council members of the Frisian Admiralty present to be publicly sold to the highest bidder a capital and distinguished Warship named the Nagelboom, captured by Vice-Admiral Coenders in the latest Battle against the English, complete with Shrouds, Rigging, Sails, Anchors and Ropework, and also a large quantity of Cannon and all further accessories, more broadly specified in the Inventory kept by our Sales Master, that any whom it pleases may there see and inspect.
 Who has interest may come, on the next 31 July Old Style, in the College of their Noble Mightinesses within Harlingen, at ten o'clock before Noon, and buy according to the Conditions and Articles that can be read in advance by any Bystander from the prescribed Day.

-In the 18th century activities were minimal; the short revival later that century was dealt a serious blow when during the night of 12 to February 13, 1771, the townspeople couldn't prevent a fire laying waste to the building of the Frisian Admiralty in Harlingen.
+In the 18th century activities were minimal; the short revival later that century was dealt a serious blow when during the night of 12-13 February 1771, the townspeople couldn't prevent a fire laying waste to the building of the Frisian Admiralty in Harlingen.
 Not only did the vergaderhuis (council hall) and two associated warehouses burn down, but also the entire archive.
 After this fiasco the admiralty moved to the Havenplein.

 The time in Harlingen saw other mishaps as well.
 In 1781, during the Fourth Anglo-Dutch War, the Frisian Admiralty in Harlingen began building the two largest ships of the line in its history, the 74 gun Vriesland and Stadt en Lande (named after the provinces of Friesland and Groningen respectively), but construction was halted when it was realized, after new soundings, that they were too large to leave port, having too deep a draught to pass the Buitenhaven, the silted exit channel.
 After several years' indecision as to what to do with them, they were sold for scrap in 1792.